 It is estimated that there are 6,600 of the Sumatran species of orangutan left.

 Memberships support this work, and you'll find there are a number of different memberships available, mostly for one year but also for lifetime.
-They start at £15 for Juniors, Students and Senior Citizens, and Family memberships and Individual Memberships are also available.
-There's lifetime memberships for Corporate and Individuals, too.
+There are memberships for Junior, Family, Individual, Student and Senior Citizens, Patron, Life and Corporate.

 Join today and support the work the Orangutan Foundation is doing.